This post may contain affiliate links. Please see my disclosure policy for details.

 - Check you passport: Make sure there are 2 blank pages in your passport for your VISA and it is in date for when you travel there.

-- Check the fees: There are different fees and prices depending on what service you are applying for.
+- Check how much a Russian Visa will cost: There are different fees and prices depending on what service you are applying for.
 I went with the normal service and it cost around £143! (yeah, i know)

 Documents you will need to send off to your company: